Whole Life Insurance

 Since whole life insurance maintains a level premium for the duration of your life this gives it some big advantages over term life insurance.

-(1) Whole life insurance was developed to be in force at death, so the money you pay into it will be paid back to your family.
-Statistics show that only 3 – 5 % of term life insurance will ever be used to pay out a death claim, because the majority of people will die at an age older than the 10, 20 or 30 year term period chosen.
-Even if a policy holder continues to renew to another term, they often just outlive the mandatory expiry date or at some point simply cancel their term life insurance, as it gets more expensive with each renewal.
+(1) Whole life insurance was developed to be in force at death, so all or a portion of the money you pay into it will be paid back to your family.
+Statistics show that only 3 – 5 % of term life insurance will ever have to be used to pay out a death claim, because the majority of people will die at an age older than the 10, 20 or 30 year term period chosen.
+Even if a policy holder continues to renew to another term, they often just outlive the mandatory expiry date (typically at age 75 or 85).
+Many people simply cancel their term life insurance, as it gets more expensive to renew.

-(3) The policy reserve can build up Policy Values, those policy values can often make available other useful options.
+(3) The policy reserve can build up Policy Values, those policy values can make available some other useful options.

 Whole life insurance is a good solution for a family’s long term needs.
 For example, if a person wants to provide protection for their spouse and children over a lifetime, then whole life insurance is a good fit.
 Not only does this insurance protect the family’s income and education plans, later on it can protect their retirement and estate goals too.